Roasted Garlic Recipe

 Roasted Garlic = So Much Flavor!

-Here is how I roast garlic in the oven when I want my garlic flavor to be toasty, caramelized, and mellow.
-Almost everything tastes good roasted and garlic is no exception.
-I just love roasted garlic as a sandwich spread, a topping for grilled steak and or grilled salmon, and well, mixed into many other recipes like Roasted Garlic Mashed Potatoes!
+Roasted garlic is one of those things I try to keep in my fridge whenever I can.
+It takes almost no effort to make, and once you have it on hand, there are so many ways to use it.
+Plus, everything tastes good roasted and garlic is no exception.
+I love roasted garlic as a sandwich spread, a topping for Grilled Steak and well, mixed into many other recipes like Roasted Garlic Mashed Potatoes and my Roasted Garlic Hummus!

 By now, you know I’m pretty much obsessed with garlic in my recipes and you can find all kinds of tips like how to peel garlic, how to cut garlic, how to freeze garlic and even how to make garlic sauce!
-One of the most flavorful ways to add garlic to your recipes though is by roasting it!
+Roasting garlic is one of those small kitchen tricks that makes a lot of recipes better.

 Happy Cooking!